daniel-keogh/graph-theory/OVERVIEW.md

 ![Non Deterministic Finite Automaton][nfa]

 In order to compute such a string, the NFA will simply follow both paths simultaneously.
 It does this by splitting into multiple copies of itself, with each copy following one of the possible paths.
-This also happens whenever a state with an epsilon-labelled arrow is encountered.
-Without reading any further input, the machine will automatically split into multiple copies of itself, with one copy following the epsilon-labelled arrow and the other remaining at the current state.
+This also happens whenever a state with an epsilon-labelled arrow is encountered: Without reading any further input, the machine will automatically split into multiple copies of itself, with one copy following the epsilon-labelled arrow and the other remaining at the current state.

-When there are multiple copies of an NFA, each copy of the machine will continue reading the input string in parallel, however if a given symbol does not appear on any of the arrows exiting from the state currently occupied by a given copy of the machine, that copy dies.
-At the end of the input, if there are any copies of the machine remaining and at least one of those are in an accept state, we say the NFA accepts the input string.
+When there are multiple copies of an NFA, each copy of the machine will continue reading the input string in parallel, however if a given symbol does not appear on any of the arrows exiting the state currently occupied by a given copy of the machine, that copy dies.
+After reading the input, if there are any copies of the machine remaining and at least one of those are in an accept state, we say the NFA accepts the input string.

 > Nondeterminism may be viewed as a kind of parallel computation wherein